Free Article Request

 Improve your historical costuming skills!

-3. Look in your email in-box for the link to your FREE GIFT article:
+2. Look in your email inbox for the link to your FREE GIFT article:

-We also send helpful costuming & sewing articles 1-2 times a month.
-Occasionally if we find something of interest we’ll pass it along in the interim – including when registration begins for our popular online sewing classes.
+We also send helpful costuming & sewing articles a few times a month.
+When we find something of interest we’ll pass it alongΒ – including when registration is open for our popular online sewing classes. πŸ™‚

 Thank you for stopping by.
 I am so happy you’re here!